Red telephone box: Out of Order

 Scottish sculptor David Mach created the permanent public work Out of Order in 1989 in Kingston upon Thames, London.
 It takes the form of a row of twelve K6 telephone boxes, the first one upright, the others gradually falling over like dominoes.
 It was originally intended that the last upright box was to contain a working telephone.

 BT Artboxes

 In 2012, BT helped celebrate the 25th anniversary of the UK's free-phone charity ChildLine by commissioning eighty artists to design and decorate full-sized K6 replicas.
 These were displayed in public spaces across London and then auctioned by Sotheby's as BT Artboxes.
 Artists included Peter Blake, Willie Christie, David Mach, Denis Masi, Zaha Hadid and Ian Ritchie.

+Olympic Park

+A number of sculptures made from disassembled telephone boxes were installed by AOC Architects in London's Olympic Park for the 2012 Summer Olympics.